 Hear from a doctor in the field:

 GAR also recognises that the establishment of plantations can create challenges for local communities and indigenous people.
 We are committed to respecting human rights and fulfilling Free, Prior and Informed Consent (FPIC) requirements before commencing any development of land.

 Our work with local communities through community conservation partnerships is at the heart of our forest conservation efforts.
 GAR has pioneered inclusive and collaborative approaches such as Participatory Mapping (PM) and Participatory Conservation Planning (PCP).

 GAR also carries out Environmental and Social Impact Assessments (EIA and SIA) prior to developing an estate.
 We learn about the needs, wants and aspirations of the local communities.
 The results are then integrated into our PM and PCP approaches.

-We introduced Alternative Livelihood Programmes as a means of managing the environmental impact of traditional farming.
+We introduced Community Economic Empowerment Programmes as a means of managing the environmental impact of traditional farming.
 Our programmes educate independent farmers on sustainable agricultural practices, and introduce communities to new crops that enhance food security.

 This way, communities can improve food self-sufficiency and resilience while supporting conservation goals.
-To date, 40 communities have reaped the benefits of GAR’s Alternative Livelihood Programmes.
+To date, 60 communities have reaped the benefits of GAR’s Community Economic Empowerment Programmes.